donivanjames/BNSv1-2/README.md

 - Every frame we're querying ALL obstacles, could slow down system
 - We're calling querySelectorAll twice every frame for apples (in update and getRects)
 - A lot of Math.floor (~~) in script.js, might be able to condense it to 1 or two times
-- Potential loading screen for bad internet (lazy loading might fix this)
+- Potential loading screen for bad internet
 - Bug: there's a 300ms space after dying where pause can be activated
 - Leaderboard OR Achievement board (could push to v6)

 ## Update v1-5 - The Launch Update
+- Added "Lazy Loading"
 - Centralized all variables
 - Fixed game over mobile font size
 - Fixed title screen mobile scroll distance